josephstar48/drug_consumption_analysis/README.md

 1. **Load Data:** Read CSV file and preview structure.
 2. **Standardize Columns:** Renamed columns and implemented uniformity with lowe case headers and underscore as needed.
 3. **Handle Missing Values:** N/A, all values are present in dataset.
-4. **Categorical Drug Levels/Scales:** Converted categorical usage (CL0–CL6) into numeric scores (0–6).
+4. **Categorical Drug Levels/Scales:** Converted categorical usage (CL0–CL6) to numeric scores (0–6).
-5. **Feature Engineering:** Created a drug_intensity_index column representing total consumption across substances and a heavy_user column to display/flag frequent daily and weekly drug users.
+5. **Feature Engineering:** Created a drug_intensity_position column representing total consumption across substances, heavy_user and usage_frequency columns to display/flag frequent daily and weekly drug users "heavy users", and a usage_frequency_label column for better readability of data and graphs.
 6. **Data Validation:** Checked for duplicates, outliers, and consistent value ranges.
 7. **Normalize Personality Scores:** Used for comparison (using Min-Max scaling or Z-scores).
 8. **Verify Data Balance:** Verified for all demographics and personality traits.